 NATIONAL MARYLAND DAY

 On August 24, we usher in the 7th state to join the Union with National Maryland Day.
-Maryland’s coastal location brings with it not only a deeply rooted naval heritage but an ocean battle defending the city of Baltimore and Ft.
-McHenry during the War of 1812 inspired Francis Scott Key to pen the words that later became our National Anthem.
+Maryland’s coastal location brings with it a deeply rooted maritime heritage that includes an ocean battle defending the city of Baltimore at Ft.
+McHenry during the War of 1812.
+One witness to the action became so inspired, Francis Scott Key penned the words that later became our National Anthem.

-Spending a weekend or a vacation at Ocean City with friends or family is tradition or a highlight to a trip.
-The boardwalk and beaches provide plenty of relaxation, adventure and fun in the sun.
+Spending a weekend or a vacation at Ocean City with friends or family is a highlight of any Maryland trip.
+The boardwalk and beaches provide plenty of relaxation, adventure, and fun in the sun.
 The Eastern Shore offers scenic views, site seeing, peaceful accommodations, festivals and events for everyone.

-Head west to Antitiem and Maryland will take you into another era of history.
+Head west to Antitiem and Maryland will take you into another era.
 Here, the battlefields and Antietam National Cemetery hold a solemn reminder of the bloodiest singled day battle of the Civil War that occurred on September 17, 1862.
 Five days later, President Lincoln issued a Preliminary Emancipation Proclamation.
-While Maryland was a southern state as defined by the Mason-Dixon line, it never seceded from the Union.
-Many families fought on opposite sides throughout the war.
-This may have been true for families in other states, but it was a reoccurring theme for Maryland families.
+Although Maryland was a southern state as defined by the Mason-Dixon line, it never seceded from the Union.
+While many families throughout the war fought on opposing sides, for Maryland families, it was a reoccurring theme.

-Located close to Washington D.C. makes Maryland ideal for aerospace, defense and cybersecurity federal jobs.
+Being located close to Washington D.C. makes Maryland ideal for aerospace, defense, and federal cybersecurity jobs.
 The state’s fishing industry thrives and is the largest producer of blue crabs in the state.
-The state is also home to McCormick & Company, Perdue Farms, Lockheed Martin, Black & Decker and Underarmor.
+The Oldline State is also home to McCormick & Company, Perdue Farms, Lockheed Martin, Black & Decker and Underarmor.